demography

 How are migrants (women) exploited

-Take up roles in domestic work, caregiving, sex work - reinforces gender norms & stereotypes onto poorer non-western women
+Take up roles in domestic work, caregiving, sex work - reinforces traditional gender norms & stereotypes onto poorer non-western women

-Because - many western women are in paid work & men are reluctant to take on a fair share of housework & gov haven’t provided adequate childcare - families rely on migrant women to fill the gap
+Because - many western women are in paid work, men are reluctant to take on a fair share of housework, & gov haven’t provided adequate childcare - families rely on migrant women to fill the gap

 New cards